ythoma/formal-cern-25/exercises/alu/code/README.md

 or

-sby --yosys "yosys -m ghdl" -f alu.sby prove
+sby --yosys "yosys -m ghdl" -f alu.sby proveX

 or

 sby --yosys "yosys -m ghdl" -f alu.sby cover

+When running the proveX, replace the X by a numerical value: 0, 1, 3, 7, 9 or 12 for correct designs.
+For values from 16 to 24 the tests are expected to fail, as the design will have internal errors.

 The script will compile the sequences, the assertions, and